greenelab/czi-seed-rfa/manuscript.md

 By establishing a catalog of cellular features using low-dimensional representations can reduce noise and aid in biological interpretability.
-However, there are currently no standardized, quantitative metrics to determine the extent to which low-dimensional representations capture generalizable biolobical features.
+However, there are currently no standardized, quantitative metrics to determine the extent to which low-dimensional representations capture generalizable biological features.
 We have developed new transfer learning methods to quantify the extent to which latent space representations from one set of training data are represented in another [@cJPxOJMp,@1GtRgPRxn,@1GtRgPRxn] (PIs Greene, Goff & Fertig).